Miguel Buiza Fernández-Palacios: Exile

 In May 1939, after the Spanish Republic had already lost the civil war, Miguel Buiza asked the French government for permission to join the French Foreign Legion (Légion étrangère), where he was admitted as foreign officer with the rank of captain.
 At the beginning of World War II, Buiza had been promoted to commander, but in mid 1940, he resigned following the Second Armistice at Compiègne between Nazi Germany and the Third French Republic.
 Certain sources claim though that he was forced out of the French Foreign Legion by the new authorities of Vichy France because of his antifascist past.

 Miguel Buiza settled in Oran, where he worked as an accountant in a hotel.
 In 1947, he was recruited by Zeev Hadari, one of the representatives in France of the Hamossad Le'aliyah Bet, the Haganah branch in the British Mandate of Palestine that facilitated Jewish immigration to Palestine in violation of British restrictions.

 Under the name "Moshé Blum", Buiza became the commander of the merchant vessel Geula, the former USS Paducah.
 On 2 October 1947, the ship was intercepted while trying to run the British blockade and bring Jewish refugees to Palestine.
 Buiza was arrested by the British authorities and interned in a concentration camp near Haifa.

 After regaining his freedom, Miguel Buiza returned to Oran.
 In 1962, following the Évian Accords and the independence of Algeria, he joined the exodus of the Pieds-Noirs and went to France as a refugee.

-Miguel Buiza died in exile in Marseille on 23 June 1963, barely a year after his arrival from Algeria, without having been able to return to Seville, the city of his birth.
+Miguel Buiza died from lung cancer while in exile in Marseille, on 23 June 1963, barely a year after his arrival from Algeria, without having been able to return to Seville, the city of his birth.
 He is buried at the graveyard in Hyères, in the Var department.
 Less than two months after Miguel Buiza's death his widow published a short obituary in the Spanish ABC newspaper.